jabezborja/tagalang/pinoice/README.md

 ```
 > The <na> is for determining the type of the variable as we have 6 types:
 > The letra, numero, ano, hanay, wala, and kahitano
-> that equals to String, Integer, Boolean, Array, None or Null and Any in other languages for
+> that equals to String, Integer, Boolean, Array, None or Null and Any respectively in
-> type safe purposes as I'm a big fan of Typescript haha.
+> other languages for type safe purposes as I'm a big fan of Typescript haha.

 But it is ignorable as the default value of a 'baryabol' is 'kahitano' or Any.
 ```